Ashwinreddy611/Move-Inc./README.md

 5. Finally click the save button and the site will refresh and profide the link of the published code.

 ## Credits
+### Code and Content
+All code was written by Ashwin Reddy using the [Bootstrap](https://getbootstrap.com/) Css framework to ensure a fully responsice website was created.

+### Media
+All the images were sourced from the [Unsplash](https://unsplash.com/) website which is an open source site for images.